RAPcores/rapcores/docs/motor_control.rst

 Then the matter of partitioning the 12 bit space of the PWM become quite simple.
 For example we may use 8 bits for the trigonometric functions (implemented as lookup tables in practice), and 4 bits for current.
 Which gives sufficient precision for 64 microsteps and 16 discrete current values.

+So now we can do space vector modulation.
+But where do we put it?
+The answer is as a voltage reference or gate PWM input.
+For example we may use this output to create a reference for a 1-bit ADC by adding a RC filter to the output in a `chopper drive <https://en.wikipedia.org/wiki/Chopper_(electronics)>`_.
+Or for a dead-reckoned approach this PWM can be used to quickly turn the gate drivers on and off.
+An example of this can be found in the RAPcores Dual H Bridge module.

 SVM in Three Phase
 ------------------